AguaClara/UASB/UASB_Manual_Spring2018.md

 ````

 ### Influent Flow System
+An ideal influent flow system is designed so as to prevent clogging, and to ensure an even distribution of flow throughout the reactor.
 A literature review was conducted to compare the various values for reactor design parameters.
 A table below includes relevant values, and is not an exhaustive list of our sources.

 <div class="alert alert-block alert-danger">
 Reconsider first sentence.
 This should be the main idea of the whole section and all it tells me if that influence pipe design is a challenge.
+FIXED -jj
 </div>

-The issues that we intend to tackle this semester regarding the influent flow into the reactor include designs to combat pipe blockages.
+One challenge for an influent flow system is combatting pipe blockages.
 This involves the creation of a trash rack and grit capture mechanism, calculating the optimal pipe diameter, and possibly including a nozzle or aperture at the end of the pipe to ensure high velocity flows to prevent deposition of solids.

 <div class="alert alert-block alert-danger">
 Pick either first or third person.
 Do not change half way through

-Second half of this paragraph is strong, but it is the main point, get to it in first paragraph
+Second half of this paragraph is strong, but it is the main point, get to it in first paragraph FIXED-jj
 </div>

 Top influent flow was chosen over bottom influent flow in order to decrease the frequency of clogs.
+Bottom influent flow systems are more likely to clog if flow is low or not consistent.
+This is because nonsuspended particles may settle into the pipe.
+Gravity will prevent particles in a top influent system from settling in the pipe.
 In addition, top influent flow is the most common choice for domestic wastewater treatment.

 <div class="alert alert-block alert-danger">
 How does top influence flow prevent clogs?
+FIXED-jj
 </div>

 A literature review reveals a lack of knowledge in the UASB community on the influence area of influent pipes.
 Values range from 1-4 $m^2$ with little experimental evidence.
 Since the bottom of the proposed AguaClara reactor is less than 1 $m^2$, the reactor can be covered by at least one influent pipe.
 Two influent pipes are being considered especially, as they allow for better clog detection and prevention.